 - Every program is a finite sequence of 0s and 1s, thus a nonnegative integer. - Hence every program corresponds to some integer. - The set of programs is countable. - A function is a mapping from integers to integers. - The set of functions is not countable by Corollary 9 (p.
-110). - So there must exist functions for which there are no programs.
+119). - So there are functions for which no programs exist.